homeflow/homeflow.github.io/_posts/best-practices/2015-04-25-queuing-deferring.md

 ---
 The real world speed of a site and Google PageSpeed scores will suffer if JavaScript is block rendered in the head section.
 That being said, moving all JavaScript, especially library files, to the foot of a page can cause errors.
 What we need is a reliable way to capture document ready calls, queue them, then execute them once our deferred JavaScripts are loaded.
 Using our async functions, we can do just that.

-To get up and running, firstly you need to set up your asset packs and vendor assets as seen earlier in this chapter.
-Once done you can render the blobs to the page with our async head and foot includes:
+To get up and running, firstly you need to set up your asset packs and vendor assets as seen in the previous chapter.
+Once done, you can render the blobs to the page with our async head and foot includes:

 {% highlight html %}
 {% raw %}